Updated: Feb. 13, 2017

 Though valued by employers, a college degree in and of itself does not automatically lead to a good job.
 Employers want assurance that you can help them solve problems and reach their goals.
 They want to know that you have developed and demonstrated competencies considered essential in the workplace.

-Which of the seven competencies have you demonstrated?
+Which of the eight competencies have you demonstrated?
 If you need help thinking about this, list the different roles you’ve had (volunteer, student organization member, athlete, employee, etc.).
 For each, list problems you’ve solved, decisions you’ve had to make, group activities in which you’ve actively participated, and ways you’ve communicated to individuals and groups.
 Which competencies do you need to develop or strengthen?